Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 ### Building iOS and Android apps using Xamarin
-In this scenario, you will use PCL NuGet package  located at [Azure IoT Device Client PCL SDK NuGet Package] [lnk-NuGet-package_pcl]
+For building iOS and Android app in C# , you will use PCL NuGet package  located at [Azure IoT Device Client PCL SDK NuGet Package] [lnk-NuGet-package_pcl]

 <a name="building_sdk"/>
 ## Building the Azure IoT Device Client .NET SDK locally
 In some cases, you may want to build the .NET SDK libraries **locally** for development and testing purpose.
-For example, you may want to build the **latest** code available on the develop branch which follows the Continuous Integration (CI) approach and step through the client library code while debugging.
+For example, you may want to build the **latest** code available on the **develop** branch which follows the Continuous Integration (CI) approach and may want step through the client library code while debugging.

 To pull latest code on **develop** branch you can use following command